 Is investing in the stock market risky?

 Investing in stocks always involves risk.
 While you can make money by investing in stocks, bonds, funds, and other securities, you can also lose money, especially if your investments lose value.
-By diversifying and doing careful research before you purchase securities, you can reduce your risk.
+It’s a good idea to diversify and do careful research before you purchase securities, so you can reduce your risk.

 How do I invest money in the stock market?